paigemoody/visual-scout/README.md

 # Process Video

 Note: This process is still under construction - for now there are three processes that must be run sequentially to generate output data.

+## Estimate Cost

+This is a _rough_ estimate based on napkin math of processing cost.
+For more details on how this works see the write up issue: https://github.com/paigemoody/visual-scout/issues/7.

+1. Install ffmpeg, ffprobe

+`brew install ffmpeg fprobe`

+2. Estimate cost to process all videos, gifs and images in a given input dir

+    Run: `visual-scout estimate-cost <path to your input dir>`

+    For example: `visual-scout estimate-cost visual_scout/example_input`

 ## Extract Frames